cch1999/protein_dynamics/README.md

 ## Acknowledgments

-* The author would like to acknowledge the help and supervision of Prof Michael Sternberg and Dr Suhail Islam during this project.
+* My thanks go to Michael Bronstein and Bruno Correia for their supervision and generous access to computational resources.

+* I would also like to thank Freyr Sverrisson for his guidance throughout the project, Fabrizio Frasca for the discussions on simplicial complexes, and Joe Greener for providing the RMSF data for his model.